Find the answers to your questions about our program here How long are the programs?

 How much do the programs cost?

-Is the certification exam included in the price?
+Is the National Certification exam included in the price?

 On what days are classes held?